 Introducing StuCanvas

 StuCanvas is an open-source, high-performance, Vulkan-based comprehensive engine designed specifically for interactive real-time and offline scientific visualization.
-By bypassing the CPU and driver bottlenecks of traditional WebGL/OpenGL, StuCanvas leverages modern GPU architectures to render complex mathematical, physical, and chemical models with high precision.
+By bypassing the CPU and driver bottlenecks of traditional WebGL/OpenGL, StuCanvas leverages modern GPU architectures to render complex mathematical, physical, and chemical models with high precision, striving to define the next generation of scientific visualization libraries.

 This documentation provides a comprehensive guide to understanding, deploying, and extending StuCanvas for your scientific research and visualization workflows.